gf-dcc/info-website/_atlas-datasets/breast-orion-unpublished.md

     thumbnailDir=sectionId %}

 ### Explore Tissue Images
-Access the minimally processed, unannotated Level 2 images associated with this publication.
+Access the minimally processed, unannotated Level 2 Orion and H&E images.
 Click any of the following thumbnail images for an interactive view of the full-resolution images.

 {%
     assign stories = site.data-cards